Venture Abroad's Risk Assessments

 The guide below was written following continual requests from Group Leaders looking for assistance in completing their own risk assessments.
 This document, along with Venture Abroad’s Risk Assessment library above, can be used to assist you with the common basic principles of assessing risks and can be used to help you effectively benefit your own management of risks.

-At Venture Abroad we continually liaise with the Scout Association and consider the information within the associations Policy, Organisation and Rules to allow us a greater understanding of your activity needs and safety requirements for all activities.
+At Venture Abroad, we consider the safety policies of uniformed organisations, providing us with a greater understanding of your activity needs and safety requirements for all activities.

-We have an activity based risk assessment handbook available to all groups in addition we would refer you to Chapter 9 of the Scout Association Policy and Organisation Rules (SAPOR) covering activities.
+We have an activity based risk assessment handbook available to all groups and in addition, we would refer you to the section of your organisation’s safety policy that relates to activities.

-Our advice and the advice in rule 9.2 of the SAPOR in relation to the preparation of activities is to ensure the following:
+Our advice in relation to the preparation of activities is to ensure the following:

 - The activity is appropriate to the age and abilities of all participants